Updated: July 2025:

 Contact Applus+ if you need help in understanding the requirements and how to proceed.
 We are walking all through this new regulation.

-If you have any doubts or questions our Applus+ Laboratories experts will be more than happy to walk you through this new regulation.
+If you have any doubts or questions our Applus+ Laboratories experts will be more than happy to walk you through this new regulation and help you con the compliance path.
+Check out our complete cybersecurity services.

 Applus+ uses first-party and third-party cookies for analytical purposes and to show you personalized advertising based on a profile drawn up based on your browsing habits (eg. visited websites).
 Click HERE for more information.
 You can accept all cookies by pressing the "Accept" button or configure or reject their use by clicking here.